 So, having a tongue-and-groove seal like the BLZ-20 would help save money in the long run.

 As previously mentioned, kamado grills are best known for versatility, and the Blaze BLZ-20 is no exception.
 You can grill, bake, roast, and BBQ with this cooking equipment.
-If you’re craving pizza, the kamado grill can take on that challenge as well because of its exceptional heat insulation and circulation.
+If you’re craving pizza and does not have a great DIY pizza oven, the kamado grill can take on that challenge as well because of its exceptional heat insulation and circulation.